 In lieu of flowers please give to your local American Heart Association or to the South Corning United Methodist Church.Service Details

-To send flowers to Threda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Threda A. Copp, please visit our floral store.